Chase Dental Sleepcare

 If you notice symptoms like excessive daytime sleepiness or snoring during the night, the dental sleep specialists at Chase Dental SleepCare can help you determine if obstructions to your airway are to blame.
 Obstructed airways can prevent you from getting enough sleep and drastically decreases your quality of life.
-Chase Dental SleepCare has 11 convenient locations in New York: East Meadow, Melville, Smithtown, and Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Pelham Bay in the Bronx; and Yonkers, New York.
+Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn, and Staten Island, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 Airway obstruction refers to a blockage that prevents you from breathing properly.
 While some types of airway obstruction (like swallowing a foreign object) are sudden and severe, others can develop over time and impact your overall quality of life.
 Chronic airway obstruction can affect your sleep health and result in a number of sleep disorders.
 The most common sleep-disordered breathing conditions include: